Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_ts_audit_times.md

 ### About the function

-Returns an array of time points related to change events that have impact on values within requested time period for the given time series.
-It is possible to restrict number of time points returned.
+Returns an array of time points related to change events that have impact on values within the requested time period for the given time series.
+It is possible to restrict the number of time points returned.

-The function is often used together with [GetTsAsOfTime](./get_ts_as_of_time.md) in 'ExactTime' mode to extract explicitly what parts of the series that where changed at these times.
+The function is often used together with [GetTsAsOfTime](./get_ts_as_of_time.md) in 'ExactTime' mode to extract explicitly what parts of the series that were changed at these times.

 A time point is defined as a number which represents a `tick` value.
 Each tick is 100 nanoseconds, i.e. there are 10,000 ticks in a millisecond.